 Water sorption and dynamic interactions between water and polymeric networks continue to attract scientific and technological interests to improve polymeric materials functionality and stability [1]-[4].
-During water sorption and outgassing by polymeric coatings, the nonequilibrium glassy state of the polymer, which prompts a gradual relaxation in polymeric chains, allows an additional uptake of water over time [5].
+During water sorption and outgassing by polymeric coatings, the non-equilibrium glassy state of the polymer, which prompts a gradual relaxation in polymeric chains, allows an additional uptake of water over time [5].
 The resultant relaxation inevitably affects the barrier properties of the glassy polymer, as well as its resistance to degradation [6], [7].
 In coating technologies, consequences of water uptake may affect adhesion strength, which is a central parameter in mitigation of undesired corrosion issues caused by mass transport across the protective coating [8].
 Despite being primary components for pipeline coatings due to their good adhesion performance, epoxy materials are susceptible to moisture-induced degradation in wet environments [9], [10].
 To provide a near-ideal protection against hydration, hydrophobic polymer structures are commonly added to the coating system as exterior layers [11], [12].
 Yet, we do not fully understand failures that are witnessed on either single or multi-layer coatings [13], [14].

-Although water absorption into a polymeric coating may not be the rate-determining step in the degradation process, it can gradually change the molecular structure of the polymeric coating and affect transmission of other species [5], [15].
-Analysis of transport processes and their effects on degradation of pipeline coatings is scarce in the literature (see [16]) and studies linked with coatings' performances are usually focused on the disbonded areas upon local failures [17], [18].
-Consequences of exposure to environmental parameters such as humidity, service temperature, pressure, and ageing can affect the coating performance [19].
+Analysis of mass transport processes and their effects on degradation of pipeline coatings is scarce in the literature (see [15]) and studies linked with coatings' performances are usually focused on the disbonded areas upon local failures [16], [17].
 In a recent extensive survey [18], we discussed the existing literature on wet-state diffusion systems and showed that mass transport rates of aggressive species surrounding an operating pipeline-such as gaseous and ionic permeants-may remarkably change due to polymer hydration.
 Fusion-bonded epoxy (FBE) is an example of a polymeric coating that is highly interactive with water.
-Based on reports for similar epoxy materials [5], [20], FBE is likely to be highly permeable against moisture, but its permeability to oxygen is likely to be low - approximately 1.7×10^{-16} mol/m-s-Pa [21] compared to 7.1×10^{-16} mol/m-s-Pa for highdensity polyethylene at 65°C [22].
-FBE is also noted for purported qualities such as good adhesion and superior resistance to cathodic disbondment [23].
-On the other hand, FBE has low impact resistance and a tendency to disbond from the steel substrate upon exposure to water at high temperatures (e.g., 65°C) [24].
-High performance powder coating (HPPC) is another powder-based technology that enables a smooth transition from the glassy FBE to the compliant polyethylene (PE) topcoat while enhancing the overall resistance against moisture and mechanical damage [25].
-HPPC showed excellent performance compared to conventional multilayering approaches by providing more uniform coverage, less residual stress, and less interlayer adhesion failure [25], [26]; however, since water interacts with the FBE primer, gradual hydration is anticipated and the multi-layered coating might be subjected to degradation of the FBE layer in long-term exposures to wet environments.
+Some field evidence suggests that exposure to humid environments may lead to formation of defects such as microcracking and disbondment on the applied coating system [14].
+However, no publication has yet been provided to actually investigate quantitatively the effect of microstructural transformation on mass transport after polymer hydration.
+Admittedly, FBE shows good adhesion and superior resistance to cathodic disbondment, even without protective measures such as cathodic protection [18].
+But, it also has low impact resistance and a tendency to disbond from the steel substrate if exposed to water at high temperatures (e.g., 65°C) [19].
+High performance powder coating (HPPC) is an alternative technology that is relatively less sensitive to moisture-induced degradation compared to FBE.
+In HPPC, passive transport is slowed due to a uniform coverage of the glassy FBE by a compliant polyethylene (PE) topcoat [20].
+However, gradual hydration of the FBE primer is anticipated in HPPC and the multi-layered coating might be subjected to degradation in long-term exposures to wet environments.
+This degradation is regardless of applied corrosion prevention methods (e.g., cathodic protection).